Christian Walker Player Props: Diamondbacks vs. Giants

-Christian Walker -- batting .243 with four doubles, two home runs, four walks and five RBI in his past 10 games -- will be in action for the Arizona Diamondbacks versus the San Francisco Giants, with Alex Cobb on the mound, on July 31 at 9:45 PM ET.
+Christian Walker -- 0-for-3 in his most recent game -- will be in action for the Arizona Diamondbacks against the San Francisco Giants, with Alex Cobb on the mound, on August 1 at 9:45 PM ET.

-He had a hitless performance in his last game (0-for-3) against the Mariners.
+In his most recent game he had a hitless performance (0-for-3) against the Giants.

 Christian Walker Game Info & Props vs. the Giants